monuit/playgroundrl/README.md

 # PlaygroundRL

-PlaygroundRL is a browser-native reinforcement learning studio with a freshly overhauled neon interface inspired by PPO Bunny.
+PlaygroundRL is a browser-native reinforcement learning studio with a freshly overhauled neon interface.
 Agents train entirely on the client using TensorFlow.js, while React Three Fiber renders immersive environments and dedicated Web Workers keep the main thread responsive.
 No backend, no GPU—just WebAssembly, WebGL, and IndexedDB.

 ## Quick start